fahlisaputra/laravel-minify/README.md

 ## Known Issues

 - Minify for Laravel will remove the `@` symbol in the blade file.
 This will make the blade directive not working properly.
-You can fix this by adding `@ => x-on:` to the `directives` array in the `config/minify.php` file.
+You can fix this by adding `'/@/' => 'x-on:'` to the `directives` array in the `config/minify.php` file.
 - Does not support for some Javascript framework.
 You can try experiment by changing the `insert_semicolon` option to `true` or `false` in the `config/minify.php` file.

 ## Contributing